aaronwmorris/indi-allsky/README.md

 ![](./content/webui_chart02.png)

 ### Image viewer
-Historical images can be browsed.
-(A small satellite flare.)
+Historical images browsing.
 ![](./content/webui_images.png)
+*Pictured: A small satellite flare.*

 ### Timelapse viewer
 Historical Star trails and Keograms.
 The Keogram image is linked directly to the timelapse video for the night.